Who needs it?

 The hardened version of CloudBees CI provides a container that has achieved a Certificate to Field (CtF) from the U.S. Air Force Platform One team.
 Platform One is the official DevSecOps Enterprise Services team for the Department of Defense (DoD).
 A CtF is a formal certification given by the U.S. Air Force Platform One team.
 Software containers that receive a CtF can be used to deploy a platform within a specific environment that has received an Authority to Operate (ATO).
 An ATO certification means that a platform meets security standards as set forth by Defense Information Systems Agency (DISA) Security Technical Implementation Guide (STIG) and National Institute for Standards and Technology (NIST) Risk Management Framework (RMF) guidelines.
 Platform One provides platforms that are already accredited and can only use containerized software with an approved CtF.
 CloudBees CI is also included in the AWS GovCloud Marketplace, which provides Amazon’s government customers, organizations in highly regulated industries, and other commercial entities that meet AWS GovCloud (US) requirements an easy channel for procurement of CloudBees CI.

 CloudBees CI provides a hardened Docker container image which is placed in the Department of Defense Centralized Artifact Repository (DCAR), the storage repository maintained by the DoD.
 Teams from any DoD or civilian agency can access and simply pull the hardened Docker container image out of DCAR.
 The solution has been engineered to minimize the use of any libraries or components that have known security vulnerabilities.
-For example, if a team uses a library to execute HTTP communication between a CloudBees CI master and agent, the functionality within CloudBees CI ensures secure ports and protocols are used at both ends.
+For example, if a team uses a library to execute HTTP communication between a CloudBees CI controller and agent, the functionality within CloudBees CI ensures secure ports and protocols are used at both ends.

 CloudBees joins the elite few CI/CD vendors listed in the DCAR, making it an easy choice for government agencies and public sector enterprises with high security concerns.